TS ORM SDK

 }

-Generate TypeScript types.
-Add the following to your package.json scripts and run build:orm:
+Add the following to your package.json scripts and run build:orm (assuming you installed @ng-org/shex-orm as dev dependency):

 "build:orm": "rdf-orm build --input ./src/shapes/shex --output ./src/shapes/orm"